dvelopp/assignment_1/README.md

 * Clone this project.
-* Refactor this code (make it better :smile:, there is no restriction).
+* Refactor this code (make it better :smile:, there is no restrictions).
 * Save refactored code in your repository.
 * Send link to repo.